 We have already described above the main input parameters of the model.
-The result of weighting each severity of loss output (the result of inputting each default scenario into ABSROM) with the probability of occurrence, is both the expected loss for the notes and the expected average life.
+The result of weighting the loss severity and the average life of the notes in each loss scenario output (the result of inputting each default scenario into ABSROM) with its probability of occurrence is the expected loss and the expected average life of the notes, respectively.

-We then compare both values to Moody's Idealised Expected Loss table.
+We then compare both values to Moody's idealised expected loss table.